antaress.ANTARESS_analysis.ANTARESS_model_prof module#

 TBD

-Line polynomial continuum
+Line model: continuum

 Parameters: